joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-03-23-can-you-trace-the-locus.md

 published: true
 title: Can you trace the locus?
 date: 2026/03/23
-subtitle: What are is mapped out by a string on some pegs?
+subtitle: What area is mapped out by a string on some pegs?
 tags: geometry
 source: fiddler
 kind: puzzle